Assessing an AC Application

 Aegrotat Pass

-An Aegrotat Pass (Origin Latin, literal meaning: “he is ill”) is an estimated whole course grade that enables a person who is unable to complete an element of a course (such as an examination or an assignment) due to illness, or other significant circumstance beyond their control.
+An Aegrotat Pass (Origin Latin, literal meaning: “he is ill”) is an estimated whole course grade that enables a student who is unable to complete an element of a course (such as an examination or an assignment) due to illness, or other significant circumstance beyond their control.
+This grade is an option available for Unified programmes only.

 If it is not possible for the student to complete the original assessment, or an equivalent/alternative assessment, then a final grade for the whole course may be estimated.